 A partnership is formed whenever at least two people decide to go into business together.
 Still with fairly limited rules, but your decisions now need to consider the opinions of your partner and you may need to reach an agreement before any significant action is taken.
 A partnership again comes with no liability protection and also creates certain fiduciary duties owed to your partner(s).

 Commonly known as an LLC, the limited liability company requires a business to complete certain formalities, e.g. more formal meetings, formal separation of personal and business assets and accounts, etc. An LLC can be owned by one person or multiple people.
 In exchange for complying with the formal requirements, an LLC provides liability protection to the business owner(s).

 A corporation is the classic form of business providing liability protection to its owners.
 Its formal requirements are sometimes more onerous than those of a LLC and can be burdensome for a small business owner.

 Our experienced business attorneys can help you determine which business entity is your best option.
 We will work with you to not only form the specific entity but also to prepare the company’s governing documents, be they an operating agreement, by-laws, shareholder agreement or company handbook.

 Once your business is formed and operating, our attorneys can work with you to establish employee policies, to prepare sales and other contracts and to help you navigate the complex world of owning your own business.
 Our business attorneys have litigation, tax and employment law experience to help you at every stage of the business.

 For more information or to set up a consultation with our business attorneys, call 908-735-5161 or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.